tmpvar/weld/README.md

 ## How do I...
-For people coming from custom templating paradigms, you might have some of 'how-do-i-do-x' questions, well here are some ideas for what you might be asking.
+For people coming from custom templating paradigms, you might have some of 'how-do-i-do-x' questions.

 ### Conditionals
 You may want to only render a section of markup depending on the data.